Nadia Drake: Early life and education

-She returned to Cornell for her Ph.D. in genetics and developmental biology in 2009.
-Her Ph.D. thesis is entitled Phenotypic consequences of imprinting perturbations at Rasgrf1 in mouse.
+She returned to Cornell for her PhD in genetics and developmental biology in 2004, and defended her dissertation in 2009.
+Her PhD thesis is titled Phenotypic consequences of imprinting perturbations at Rasgrf1 in mouse.

-In 2011 she graduated from the University of California's Science Communication program at the Santa Cruz campus, with a Master of Science degree.
+In 2011 she graduated from the Science Communication (SciCom) program at UC Santa Cruz.

 Career

-Drake worked in a clinical genetics lab at The Johns Hopkins University School of Medicine while she was studying her Ph.D. in genetics.
+Drake worked in a clinical genetics lab at the Johns Hopkins University School of Medicine after earning her undergraduate degree from Cornell University.

-During her residence at the UCSC's SciCom program, she was a reporting intern for the Santa Cruz Sentinel, San Jose's The Mercury News, and Nature.
+During her residence at the UCSC's SciCom program, she was a reporting intern for the Santa Cruz Sentinel, The San Jose Mercury News, and Nature.

 Afterwards she moved to Washington, D.C. for an internship at Science News, which turned into a job as the magazine's astronomy reporter.

-Drake then returned to the San Francisco Bay Area for a science reporting job at WIRED.
+Drake then returned to the San Francisco Bay Area for a science reporting job at Wired.

-She has been a freelance contributor to The Proceedings of the National Academy of Sciences, WIRED, and other publications.
+After that, she was hired as a contributing writer at National Geographic, where she wrote digital news stories and print magazine features until 2023.
+She has also been a freelance contributor for publications including to Scientific American, The New York Times, The Wall Street Journal, and The Atlantic.

+In 2022, NASA appointed Drake to its Unidentified Anomalous Phenomena independent study panel, where she was one of 16 experts tasked with identifying a role for the agency in addressing the question of UAP.

-In 2024 Drake joined the board of directors of the SETI Institute as observer.
+Since 2024, Drake has been working as a consultant with ETH-Zurich; in 2024 she joined the board of directors of the SETI Institute as observer.